joel-g/joelguerra-hugo/content/tech/lets-build-a-computer-together.md

 ---
-title: "Let's Build a Computer Together"
+title: "Let's Build a Computer Together — the Martin files"
 date: 2019-07-09T00:38:29-08:00
 draft: false
 ---

-# Let’s build a computer together — the Martin files

 In this edition of “the Martin files” I cobbled together Martin’s gigantic twitter thread (with his permission) documenting a complete gaming PC build.
 This is the highest budget thread to date!
 Have fun!